jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 One notable category of being the Magellians created are called **Miktons**.
 Miktons were created by combining a sentient mortal and animal soul, resulting in a hybrid soul that is both yellow and green.
 This combination resulted in a sentient being with all of the intelligence the sentient mortal soul held in life, but without access to any memories of its past life.
 The memories are still present in the sentient mortal soul, but the presence of the animal soul obscures these memories.

+The Magellians were never able to discover a means of binding a green soul to a construct without caveats.
+Binding yellow souls was perfected by them, and Miktons provided a solution which served them well.
+Steelskulls were not a result of soul binding at all, and solved the problem by sustaining the still living brain of the subject.

 #### Flesh Mutants

 *   **Robustness:** 6